 This is where a timeshare exit company comes in.
-A timeshare exit company can help you cancel your timeshare with minimal effects to your credit.
+A timeshare exit company may be able to help you cancel your timeshare with minimal effects to your credit.
 Many of these companies have cancelled thousands of timeshares for their clients.
 They know how the resorts work and can guide you along during the exit process.

 We here at TimeshareExitCompanies.com recommend working with timeshare exit companies that offer an escrow payment option so the timeshare exit company does not get paid until AFTER your timeshare has been cancelled.
 Learn more about escrow and why it’s important here.